 World Book Day

-Ahead of World Book Day this Thursday we caught up with our Assistant Curator Georgina.
-She takes us through some of her favourite books appearing in stamp designs and even creates some art of her own.
+Ahead of World Book Day, we caught up with Assistant Curator Georgina who takes us through her favourite books appearing in stamp designs.

 There are so many stamps that look at or feature literature that I found it very hard to pick just a few to talk about here.
 But to celebrate World Book Day on the 2nd of March lets explore some classic stories and the stamps they appear on.